Honoring and Celebrating Women

 Ruth Bader Ginsburg

-Ruth Bader Ginsburg was an associate justice on the United States Supreme Court for 27 years.
+In 1993, Ruth Bader Ginsburg became an associate justice on the United States Supreme Court for 27 years.

-She was the second woman and the first Jewish woman to be appointed to the high court.
-A lawyer who graduated first in her class at Columbia University, she was a trailblazer for women’s rights, gay rights, and the poor and disenfranchised.
+She was the second and first Jewish woman appointed to the high court.
+A lawyer who graduated first in her class at Columbia University, she was a trailblazer for women’s rights, gay rights, and people with low incomes and disenfranchised.

-Ms. Ginsburg briefed and argued most of the major sex discrimination cases in the 1970s.
-She was successful in five of the six cases.
+Ms. Ginsburg briefed and argued most major sex discrimination cases in the 1970s, and she was successful in five of the six cases.

 In United States vs. Virginia Military Institute (or VMI), Ginsburg stated the male-only admission policy violated the 14th Amendment’s Equal Protection Clause of the Constitution.
 In 1996, the Supreme Court struck down VMI’s long-standing policy.
-It was considered a landmark decision in the continual advancement of women’s equality.
+It was considered a landmark decision in advancing women’s equality.

-Ms. Ginsburg (affectionally referred to as RBG) became a symbol as an advocate and protector of equal rights for women, working throughout her entire career (over 50 years) to end sex and gender discrimination.
+Ms. Ginsburg (affectionately referred to as RBG) became a symbol as an advocate and protector of equal rights for women.
+Throughout her career (over 50 years), she worked to end sex and gender discrimination.

 Bethany Yellowtail

-A Native American from the Crow Nation who is tribally enrolled in the Northern Cheyenne Nation in Montana, Bethany studied fashion design at the Fashion Institute of Design and Technology in Los Angeles.
+A Native American from the Crow Nation tribally enrolled in the Northern Cheyenne Nation in Montana, Bethany studied fashion design at the Fashion Institute of Design and Technology in Los Angeles.

-Learning to sew from the matriarchs of her family, she now has her own brand, B. Yellowtail, where she creates clothing inspired by her heritage in the Cheyenne and Crow tribes.
-Through her brand, she’s raising social awareness while also being an authentic leader of her culture in fashion.
+Learning to sew from her family’s matriarchs, she now has her brand, B. Yellowtail, where she creates clothing inspired by her heritage in the Cheyenne and Crow tribes.
+Through her brand, she raises social awareness and is an authentic leader of her culture in fashion.

 Her work has helped raise money for such causes as the Dakota Access Pipeline (No-DAPL).